LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

   cudaStreamSynchronize                                                      0.000050
   cudaFree                                                                   0.000495

+A simiar command may be found for HIP kernels under the Caliper documentation.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Generating an NVIDIA Nsight Systems file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Caliper can also be used to generate a NVIDIA Nsight Systems file.
-The following comman will generate the file and annotate the CUDA kernel region::
+The following command will generate the file and annotate the CUDA kernel region::

 CALI_SERVICES_ENABLE=nvtx,cuda nsys profile -o my_profile ./bin/raja-forall-caliper

-The nsys file is then read into the NVIDIA Nsight toolkit.
+The nsys file may then be read into the NVIDIA Nsight toolkit.

 .. image:: figures/CUDA_profiling.png